laureng97/Crowdfunding_ETL/README.md

 The csv files are in a folder labeled "Resources".
 There are four csv files that were output as a result of our code: "campaign.csv", "category.csv", "contacts.csv", and "subcategory.csv"
 The data set excel starter files are labeled "contacts.xlsx" and "crowdfunding.xlsx".
 The database schema is saved as a Postgres file labeled "crowdfunding_db_schema.sql".
-The ERD is labeled as " ".
+The ERD is labeled as "crowdfunding_database_ERD".

 # Background
 Practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After we transformed the data, we created four CSV files and used the CSV file data to create an ERD and a table schema.
 Finally, we uploaded the CSV file data into a Postgres database.